-E. Liability Insurance
+D. Liability Insurance

 The School Psychology Program enrolls students under a group policy and students are notified as to the premium and due date for the premium via the School Psychology office.
-These fees are collected and processed by the program administrator.
+These feesare collected and processed by the program administrator.

-F. IRB Approval to Conduct Research with Human Subjects
+E. IRB Approval to Conduct Research with Human Subjects

-All students are required to be certified for work with human subjects by completing the IRB certification process located at the following website: http://ohre.unc.edu/educ.php.
-Newly admitted students must complete during the first semester of enrollment, and may complete prior to enrolling.
+All students are required to be certified for work with human subjects by completing the IRB certification process located at the following website: https://research.unc.edu/human-research-ethics/ Newly admitted students must complete during the first semester of enrollment, and may complete prior to enrolling.

-G. Student Involvement with Program Responsibilities and Procedures
+F. Student Involvement with Program Responsibilities and Procedures